denten-books/plain-text/1-device.md

 At each point only one section bearing one symbol is "in the machine."
 "We may call this square the 'scanned square,'" Turing writes:

-> The symbol on the scanned square may be called the "scanned symbol."
+> The symbol on the scanned square may be called the "scanned symbol".
 The
 > "scanned symbol" is the only one of which the machine is, so to speak,
 > "directly aware" [@turing_computable_1937, 231].